 - Comprehensive mechanical service by Jaguar Heritage in 2016

-- Documented with clean CARFAX report and JDHT certificate
+- Includes clean CARFAX report and JDHT certificate

 - Exquisite exterior design and competition-bred turbo V-6 engine

 - A beautifully presented example of Jaguar’s celebrated 200+ mph supercar

 At one time distinguished as the world’s fastest production automobile, the Jaguar XJ220 humbly began as the pet project of a number of Coventry’s design staff, who were soon dubbed the Saturday Club for their efforts after regular business hours.
 Director of product engineering Jim Randall conceptualized the model as an extension of the successful XJR sports racers, originally envisioning a dual-purpose V-12–powered Group B car with all-wheel drive capable of competing with the Ferrari F40 and Porsche 959.

 A prototype presented at the 1988 Birmingham International Motor Show received unanimous praise, and customer interest skyrocketed.
 But Jaguar was not in the habit of building supercars, and the timing of Ford’s acquisition of the British boutique led to a conflict in corporate priorities.
 Build of the XJ220 was therefore eventually delegated to Jaguar Sport, the subsidiary racing company that the marque had created in tandem with Tom Walkinshaw Racing (TWR), the competition concern responsible for the latest evolution of XJR race cars.